govindarajula/cyc-gan/readme.md

 2. Modifications:
 A separate directory under [simple-cg](https://github.com/gvsakashb/cyc-gan/tree/master/simple-cg) has modified architecture, (with helper and util functions, pre-trained models narrowed down to 4 .py files).
 This model has achieved significantly higher detail in images generated and has been used to tabulate and study loss (D, G) for comparative analytics against changes of baseline architecture.

-* Pre-trained and reimplementation has some modified code which achieved better with a colo-rbased loss term, thereby tackling issue of hue/tint in style-transfer image data.
+* Pre-trained and reimplementation has some modified code which achieved better with a color-based loss term, thereby tackling issue of hue/tint in style-transfer image data.
 * One implementation with pre-initialized weights is also studied to note theat convergence occurs faster.
 * Metrics like IoU score, accuracy, quality etc. have achieved comparable results to the BAIR presentation / model.